jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 -u root -g root --conf-file=/tmp/dnsmasq.conf --cache-size=1500
 ```

 This allows you to essentially use the `dnsmasq` binary with `ipset` support while using the DD-WRT firmware `dnsmasq.conf` file allowing you to still make changes to `dnsmasq` normally.
-Finally, you'll need to stop the DD-WRT `dnsmasq` server and start the Entware-ng version.
+Finally, you'll need to stop the DD-WRT `dnsmasq` server and start the Entware version.
 You'll want to put this in your `.rc_startup`.

 ```
 stopservice dnsmasq